davidlaprade/shiny-nemesis/paper.md

 realist.
 While all are plausible, I claim that none is ultimately successful.
 Hence, I say that the negative realist has escaped the dilemma.
 In brief, the arguments are as follows:
-Our dispositions probably point to false beliefs, we follow our dispositions, so we probably have false beliefs.
+Our moral psychology probably points to false beliefs, we follow our psychology, so we probably have false beliefs.
 It would be a huge coincidence if evolution guided us to the right beliefs;
 there are no such coincidences.
 Moral psychology is ultimately the only evidence anyone has for morality; this